The Presidential Turkey Pardon

 When Nixon came into the White House, he participated in the traditional ceremony of receiving the turkey, but then he sent those turkeys off to a petting zoo.
 There was no official pardon given.

 The tradition of the official pardon was started by President George H.W.
 Bush.
 On November 14, 1989, he announced that the bird “had been granted a presidential pardon as of right now.”
 The turkey went off to live on a farm in Virginia.

 Disney and the Turkey Pardon

-In 2005 the National Turkey Federation was approached by the Walt Disney Company.
-Disneyland was celebrating its 50th anniversary that year, and the company pitched to the Turkey Federation the idea of taking the pardoned turkeys to Disneyland to serve as grand marshals of the Disneyland parade.
-After that time they would live in an enclosure in Frontierland near Santa’s Reindeer roundup.
+In 2005, there was a new twist.
+The Walt Disney Company, in honor of their 50th anniversary, approached the National Turkey Federation.
+Disney executives pitched to the Federation the idea of taking the pardoned turkeys to Disneyland to serve as grand marshals of the Disneyland parade.
+After the parade, the turkeys would be given a home in an enclosure in Frontierland near Santa’s Reindeer roundup.

 The Federation thought the Disney plan was excellent.
-Disney provided first class tickets on United for the two turkeys as well as some of the Federation executives.
+Disney provided first class tickets on United Airlines for the two turkeys as well as some of the Federation executives.
 Reports were that the turkeys really did travel in the first class cabin, albeit in cages.
-No one would have complained because the rest of the cabin passengers were either Disney or Turkey Federation executives.
+No one would have complained because the rest of the passengers in first class were either Disney or Turkey Federation executives.
 The connection with Disney lasted until 2009, and the birds were either sent to Disneyland or Disney World.

 Since that time, the turkeys have been spared such long trips.
 They are sent to farms closer to Washington.
 One year, President Obama threatened to eat the turkeys awaiting pardon, but daughters Malia and Sasha spoke up before the turkeys were on their way to the kitchen.